 Rentals and lessons are available at the Nordic Center, as are guided cross-country and snowshoe tours for all levels and ages.
 Cross-country trail fees are included as part of the Winter Unlimited lodging package.
-Otherwise, daily tickets cost $19 for use on the weekend or holidays and $17 midweek, There are lower rates for teen (13-18), college students, and military $17 wkend and $15 midwk.
-Youth (6-12) and seniors (65+) are $15 wkend and $13 midwk.
-XC ski equipment rentals are also offered in a wkend/midwk format at a cost of $19 wkend for classic equipment, and $17 midwk.
+Otherwise, daily tickets cost $20 for use on the weekend or holidays.
+There are lower rates for teen (13-18), college students, and military $18.
+Youth (6-12) and seniors (65+) are $16.
+XC ski equipment rentals are also offered in a wkend/midwk format at a cost of $20 wkend for classic equipment.
 Lower rates apply to teen, youth, military and seniors.
-Snowshoes are $15 for the weekend day and $13 for midweek with lower rates for the other age categories.
+Snowshoes are $15 for the weekend day and $13 for teens, college students and military and $12 for juniors and seniors.

-The Nordic Snowsports School features a one and a half hour group lesson for $42 or the Starter Kit with lesson, trail fee and rental and $46 skate.
+The Nordic Snowsports School features a one hour group lesson for $20 or the Starter Kit or Skater with lesson, trail fee and rental and $48.
 Lower rates apply to the age categories.
-A group lesson is $22 for 1.5 hours and a private lesson is $35 for an hour.
+A 1-hour private lesson is $40.
 Kids can get a group 2-hour lesson for $43 with rental equipment or $33 without gear.
 Lessons are available at lower prices for youth and seniors.

 Guided ski tours are $35 midwk ($50 with rentals) and $50 on weekends ($65 with gear); snowshoe tours are $25 ($35 with rentals) midwk and $30 ($40 with snowshoe rentals) on the weekend or holidays.
 Snowshoe Tours include options such as women's groups or moonlight treks.
 Call for more details.